 He was known as the “King of the High C’s” for his ability to reach the high note with precision and confidence.

-Pavarotti was one of the famous “Three Tenors” (along with Placido Domingo and Jose Carreras) who performed at the 1990 World Cup final and then in concerts in Los Angeles and elsewhere.
+Pavarotti was one of the famous tenors from the mega-group the “Three Tenors” (along with Placido Domingo and Jose Carreras) who performed at the 1990 World Cup final and then in concerts in Los Angeles and elsewhere.

 He is widely known for his work in Italian operas, such as La Boheme, Madama Butterfly, Turnadot, and Tosca.
 “Nessun Dorma” (The Lion Sleeps) is his most famous aria.